Art BFA Degree

 Tarrant County Community College, art instructor

-Bachelor’s in Studio Arts: Shaping Talent.
+Bachelor of Fine Arts: Shaping Talent.
 Building Skills.

 - Exhibit your artwork on campus in the Meadows Gallery as part of your senior capstone experience.